shaangoswami/flask-k8s-app/Readme.md

 # 🚀 Flask App with MariaDB and phpMyAdmin on Kubernetes

-This project deploys a Flask web application connected to a MariaDB database, with phpMyAdmin for database management — all containerized with Docker and orchestrated using Kubernetes via Minikube.
+This project deploys a Flask web application connected to a MariaDB database, with phpMyAdmin for database management — all containerized with Docker and orchestrated using Kubernetes.

 phpMyAdmin: http://<minikube-ip>:30081
 MariaDB: Used internally, exposed only in-cluster